Local Dissipativity Analysis of Nonlinear Systems: Introduction

-Another common approach in \ac{io} analysis is to parameterize the storage function using a a polynomial function \cite{summers2013quantitative,tan2006local,ahmadi2014input} and then learn the function parameters that adhere to the \ac{hji} via \ac{sos} programming.
-While flexible, this method only applies to polynomial systems \cite{summers2013quantitative,tan2006local,ahmadi2014input}.
-Further, both \cite{summers2013quantitative} depends on non-convex optimization programs that may result in overly conservative dissipativity characterizations. \Ac{sos} methods have since been extended to the data driven dissipativity characterizations \cite{martin2023data}, but do not give deterministic guarantees and require data on a system's first and second derivative, which is often noisy.
+Another common approach in \ac{io} analysis is to parameterize the storage function using a a polynomial function \cite{summers2013quantitative,tan2006local,papachristodoulou2005tutorial} and then learn the function parameters that adhere to the \ac{hji} via \ac{sos} programming.
+While flexible, this method only applies to polynomial systems \cite{summers2013quantitative,tan2006local}.
+Further, it is limited to verification of \ac{io} properties \cite{papachristodoulou2005tutorial} or uses non-convex optimization programs to determine \ac{io} properties \cite{summers2013quantitative}, which may result in overly conservative system characterizations. \Ac{sos} methods have since been extended to the data driven dissipativity characterizations \cite{martin2023data}, but do not give deterministic guarantees and require data on a system's first and second derivative, which is often noisy.

-Recent work formulated a nonconvex optimization problem that bounds the gain a of a nonlinear system by searching for a \ac{cpa} storage function that satisfies the \ac{hji} \cite{lavaei2022simultaneous} Constraints were imposed on the storage function at each vertex of the triangulation to ensure certain properties, leveraging a similar process as in previous work on Lyapunov function synthesis \cite{giesl2012construction,giesl2014revised}.
-Specifically, the optimization problem in \cite{lavaei2022simultaneous} depends on a specific error term that, when imposed with the \ac{hji} on each vertex of the triangulation, ensures the \ac{hji} holds for the entire region.
-However, the \ac{hji} and its error term are polynomial in design variables -- leading to a conservative, nonconvex optimization problem that requires methods like \ac{io} to solve.
-Moreover, specific requirements on the error bound restricted the optimization problem to a limited class of nonlinear systems -- notably precluding linear and control affine terms.
+Preliminary work tackled the special case of identifying gain of nonlinear systems by formulating the search for a \ac{cpa} storage function as convex optimization problems \cite{lavaei2022simultaneous,strong2024improved}.
+Constraints were imposed on the storage function at each vertex of the triangulation to ensure certain properties, leveraging a similar process as in previous work on Lyapunov function synthesis \cite{giesl2012construction,giesl2014revised}.
+We aim to expand upon this approach, admitting nonzero control affine terms where \cite{lavaei2022simultaneous} did not, and examining QSR dissipativity instead of gain.